 Other attorneys would say you should always file your motion for temporary permission to relocate if the other side neglects to file its own motion for temporary orders.
 If you win, the court will allow you to move during the pendency case, and the trial court will be reluctant to force you to return.
 Statutory law tempers this latter approach by forbidding trial judges from considering the status quo established by temporary orders; but, as a practical matter, trial judges probably are reluctant to force a child to return after having already allowed the relocation on a temporary basis.

 2. Response to Objection.
 If the other side properly files an objection and thereby starts a relocation action, you are required to file and serve a Response to Objection about Moving with Children and Petition about Changing a Parenting/Custody Order (Relocation).
 It’s a very long name for a document, so in this article we’ll simply call it a Response to Objection.
+You can find the current version of the form on the Washington Court Forms Website under Family Law > Move With Children (Relocation) > Objection About Moving With Children (Relocation) (Objecting Party).
 The form is fairly straight forward and mostly involves checking the appropriate boxes.
 Once completed, you should file the original with clerk of the superior court of the county where the relocation action is taking place.
 You should also send a copy to the other party and save a copy for yourself.
 Technically you should provide the other side’s copy by having an adult other than you deliver it or mail it, but email delivery is probably fine as well.
 Actual receipt is almost always good enough for a Response to Objection, regardless whether email delivery conforms with the rules.

 You must file and serve the Response to Objection within 20 days of being served with the Objection.
 If you do not, the other side get a default order without any further notice to you.
 A default order prohibits you from participating in the relocation action, which almost always results in the other side winning.

 3. Discovery.
 Discovery is the process by which you can force the other party to give you information relating to the case.
 The most common discovery devices in family law are interrogatories and requests for production, but depositions and mental health evaluations are other examples.
-A full explanation of the discovery process and devices would exceed the scope of this article.
-Our firm intends to write a separate article on the subject.
+Click the links in this sentence for articles on discovery and interrogatories and requests for production.

 4. Requesting a Trial Date.
 Be warned – don’t request a trial date unless you’re ready.
 Court’s often assign dates on very tight timelines in relocation matters – sometimes less than a month out.
 The exact process of obtaining a trial date varies from county to county.
 For example, King County assigns trial dates at the beginning of the case – you don’t need to request one.
 In Snohomish County one of the parties usually needs to file a note for trial setting.
 Speak with the family law facilitator for help following the local procedures.